- Home

 Being an advocate for your child’s needs and rights in school and other settings outside of the home is also important.

-Research has shown that when families are affirming and accepting of their child’s sexual orientation and gender identity, this support can impact their child’s mental health in very positive ways.
+Research has shown that when families are affirming and accepting of their child’s sexual orientation, they impact their child’s mental health in very positive ways.

 Learn More